photosrv/photosrv/README.md

 Replication is currently implemented in the clients - not the server/cluster.

 There is tooling provided for manual node repair.
-A gossip-based automated node repair and metadata storage mechanism is under development.
+A gossip-based automated node repair and metadata storage mechanism could perhaps be developed.

 You can not 'ls somebucket' and get a list of existing files.
 This works more like a distributed key-value store for arbitrarily sized blobs, where you just